mnentwig/busbridge3/README.md

 * protocol-based bus-style interface (built on top of bytestream)
 * JTAG bitstream uploader

 Compared to a UART, this implementation is based on FTDI's MPSSE mode and achieves ~5x throughput (approaching the FTDI MPSSE hardware limit of 30 MBit/s) and ~5x better latency (in some configurations reaching the theoretical limit of 3 transactions per [USB 2.0 125 us microframe](http://www.usbmadesimple.co.uk/ums_6.htm), that is "ping-pong-ping".
 However, 125 us is more typical ("ping-pong").
-That is, the interface can reliably handle 8000 independent command-response transactions per second, on some machines approaching 12000.
-A USB hub will increase latency significantly.
+In other words, the interface can quite reliably handle 8000 sequential command-response transactions per second, on some machines approaching 12000.
+Not surprisingly, a USB hub will increase latency significantly.

 Most Xilinx-boards support FTDI-based JTAG in a [standard configuration](https://www.ftdichip.com/Support/Documents/AppNotes/AN_129_FTDI_Hi_Speed_USB_To_JTAG_Example.pdf) with correct pinout for using [MPSSE-mode](https://www.ftdichip.com/Support/Documents/AppNotes/AN_135_MPSSE_Basics.pdf).